-A dog can only be destroyed if the owner disclaims ownership to police (there is no legal obligation to do so) or if the court makes a destruction order (there is usually a right of appeal).
+A dog can only be destroyed before a court case if the owner disclaims ownership to police (there is no legal obligation to do so) or if the court makes a destruction order (there is usually a right of appeal).
 A dog seized by police whilst an investigation is undertaken is held in secure kennels at a secret location.

 In considering whether a contingent or control order can be made, the court also considers whether the owner of the dog is a "fit and proper person".

 They decide if the owner respects the law and is likely to abide by any conditions, amongst other things.

 Always get advice if you or your dog are involved in any incidents or you are the victim of an incident.